Traditional Auction Vs Modern Method of Property Auction

 Why do properties go to auction?

 There are many reasons why properties are sold at auction rather than in the usual way.
 A good estate agent may recommend this as the best way to take your property to market to achieve the highest possible price.
-Often it is because the home is hard to sell for some reason – it may be in a poor state of repair, have been repossessed by a bank or represents a development opportunity, or sometimes as that is the right method to choose from the outset to achieve best price taking into consideration the clients circumstances.
+Often it is because the home is hard to sell for some reason – it may be in a poor state of repair, have been repossessed by a bank or represents a development opportunity.

 Sometimes auction properties are hard to mortgage, attracting only cash buyers.
 However, people needing a quick sale or whose properties aren’t shifting via the estate agent method also look to auction their homes.